Descriptive mitogenomics

 Avian tandem duplication

 Most avian mitogenomes are distinguished from typical vertebrate mitogenomes by the presence of a large tandem duplication comprising the control region and several adjacent genes (Urantówka et al., 2018, 2020, 2021; Mackiewicz et al., 2019).
 Dating back to Haring et al. (1999) this region is also referred to as “pseudo-control region”.
-Duplicated genes are often (largely) identical to their counterpart, a phenomenon referred to as “”sequence homogenisation” or “concerted evolution” (Cadahía et al., 2009; Eberhard et al., 2001; Kim et al., 2021; Morris-Pocock et al., 2010; Urantówka et al., 2021).
+Duplicated genes are often almost identical to their counterpart, a phenomenon referred to as “sequence homogenisation” or “concerted evolution” (Cadahía et al., 2009; Eberhard et al., 2001; Kim et al., 2021; Morris-Pocock et al., 2010; Urantówka et al., 2021).
 The molecular mechanism underlying this phenomenon is unknown.
-In Galloanserae, tandem duplications are absent throughout.
-It is unclear, however, whether the lack is primary or secondary.
-Although the presence of a tandem duplication is a ground-pattern trait of most avian orders (Mackiewicz et al., 2019), there is a considerable amount of homoplasy in the observed configurations.
-Various types may be distinguished:

 Schematic map of the original tandem duplication (type 0) and variously derived configurations (types 1-7).
 The control region of copy 1 was lost in moa, Dinornithiformes, recently extinct palaeognaths from New Zealand (type 7).